siemens/gencmpclient/README.md

 OPENSSL_TRACE=HTTP ./cmpClient imprint -section Insta
 ```

-To select a specific CMP profile on the cloudCA server, set the environment
+To select a specific CMP profile on the CloudCA server, set the environment
 variable `CMP_PROFILE` to the profile name.
 For instance:
 ```